Percona-QA/pquery/README.md

 # Any (build-related) runtime issues I should be aware off?

-If pquery exits with exit code 4 (use `echo $?` to see the exit code after pquery terminates), or you see any other strange things when using pquery, please check dmesg log.
+If pquery exits with exit code 4 (use `echo $?` at your command line to see the exit code directly after pquery terminates), or you see any other strange things when using pquery, please check dmesg log.
 If you see things like;

 ```
 [16354204.300555] traps: pquery2-ps[24837] trap invalid opcode ip:42439f sp:7f90197fbe80 error:0 in pquery2-ps[400000+366000]